ibrahimGamal01/Multiple_Directories_Web_scraping/02.mykidlist/README.md

 1. Ensure you have Node.js installed on your machine.
 2. Install the necessary dependencies by running `npm install puppeteer`.
 3. Run the script with `node 02.mykidlist.js`.
+4. Then run the script `node 02.getAddress.js`.
+5. Then run the script `02.getPhone.js`.

 ### Error Handling